 The problem is that this development will IRREVERSIBLY DESTROY the ecosystems, the heritage values and the caves found on the biggest piece of arid karst on earth.

-The Nullarbor Karst is an ancient limestone sea bed geologically lifted to the surface 20 million years ago.
+The Nullarbor is an ancient limestone sea bed geologically lifted to the surface 20 million years ago.
 Water that falls on the land, filters through the limestone creating systems of underground rivers and caves that reach all the way to the cliffs of the Great Australian Bight.

 Mining companies are very interested in what lies underneath the Nullarbor and both state and federal governments have long facilitated the exploration of Australia's mineral wealth via the National Drilling Programme.